jplatte/blog.turbo.fish/content/2021-03-01-proc-macro-simple-derive.md

 ### A. Interpolation repetition

-As mentioned above, interpolation repetition is a lot more powerful than simply expanding an iterator of .
+As mentioned above, interpolation repetition is a lot more powerful than simply expanding an iterator.
 Here is an example:

 ```rust
 quote! {